htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`StreamErr`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, and ``TransferErr`` is ``True``, then standard error is streamed back to the submit machine, instead of doing the transfer (as a whole) after the job completes.
+If ``True``, and ``TransferErr`` is ``True``, then standard error is streamed back to the access point, instead of doing the transfer (as a whole) after the job completes.
 If ``False``, then standard error is transferred back to the submit machine (as a whole) after the job completes.
 If ``TransferErr`` is